 Wouldn’t it be nice if you bought a travel gear item for your adventures and no matter how hard you tried, you couldn’t wear it out?

 Well, that photo above is from a trip to Oaxaca in 2014 and I still pack all those items–including the Casio watch and the Serengeti sunglasses.
 I’ve got travel pants and shirts I hiked the Inca Trail with more than a decade ago and they still make it into my suitcase.
 They still look great too.
+This is the travel gear I couldn’t kill.

 Three years ago I sold the Practical Travel Gear site I had been running since 2009. so I no longer have a UPS man showing up at my door every few days with something to try out and review.
 That means the gear items I’m using are getting regular wear, my favorites packed over and over again, with an international trip every month or so.
 A few items have crashed and burned, but a lot of them are like a pristine car with 150,000 miles on it.